asi-wroclaw/asi.wroclaw.pl/README.md

 ## Technical overview

-We use [Middleman](https://middlemanapp.com/) to generate static pages that get uploaded to our server - Tramwaj.
+We use [Middleman](https://middlemanapp.com/) to generate static pages for deploy to the GitHub Pages.

 ## Setup